 He admits that he's not a scientist.

-I mean, it it it global warming is just uh uh another another issue that fits the template that the left will carry the water on, it's anti-capitalist, it blames the United States for all the evils in the world.
+I mean, global warming is just another issue that fits the template that the left will carry the water on.

-We're destroying the planet, there's giant fear involved, there's destruction, and of course, at the root of it is capitalism.
+And of course, at the root of it is capitalism.

-Uh here is more from the AP story.
+Here is more from the AP story.

 The Bush administration had argued last year that the alleged impacts of global climate change are too remote and speculative to require the sort of environmental review for foreign projects sought by environmental groups in four U.S. cities.

-But U.S. District Judge Jeffrey White on Friday allowed the lawsuit to proceed against two federal development agencies that ensure billions of dollars of U.S. investors' money for foreign projects, among them power plants that emit greenhouse gases like carbon dioxide.
+But U.S. District Judge Jeffrey White on Friday allowed the lawsuit to proceed against two federal development agencies that insure billions of dollars of U.S. investors' money for foreign projects, among them power plants that emit greenhouse gases like carbon dioxide.

-In court filings last year, the government had argued that the link between overseas energy projects and U.S. weather, uh U.S. weather changes predicted by the plaintiffs were so remote that there can be no meaningful NEPA analysis of potential impacts on the United States.
+In court filings last year, the government had argued that the link between overseas energy projects and U.S. weather, U.S. weather changes predicted by the plaintiffs were so remote that there can be no meaningful NEPA analysis of potential impacts on the United States.

-You understand that the point here was environmentalist groups wanted to try to say that funding these projects overseas was adversely affecting weather in the United States, and as such, they should be stopped.
+You understand that the point here was environmentalist groups wanted to try to say that funding these projects overseas was adversely affecting weather in the United States.

 That is frankly and totally absurd.

-The federal judge, oh no, no, it's not absurd at all.
+The federal judge, oh, no, no, it's not absurd at all.

-I saw Al Gore's movie, and Al Gore's movie says we're doing it and we're causing the problem.
+I saw Al Gore's movie, and Al Gore's movie says we're doing it, and we're causing the problem.

-And so, cited a propaganda piece, a documentary.
+And so cited a propaganda piece, a documentary.

-This, you won't, This is there's no legal jurisprudence involved here.
+There's no legal jurisprudence involved here.

 This is just pure politics.

-Now, the government argued the alleged impacts of global climate change are too remote, they're too speculative to require all of this kind of analysis.
+Now, the government argued the alleged impacts of global climate change are too remote.

-Uh the judge makes no direct judgment about the merits of global warming, but nevertheless, he casts doubt on the administration's assertion that disagreements remain about the connection between human activity and climate change.
+The judge makes no direct judgment about the merits of global warming, but nevertheless, he casts doubt on the administration's assertion that disagreements remain about the connection between human activity and climate change.

-He wrote in his opinion it would be difficult for the court to conclude that defendants have created a genuine dispute that greenhouse gases do not contribute to global warming.
+He wrote, in his opinion, it would be difficult for the court to conclude that defendants have created a genuine dispute that greenhouse gases do not contribute to global warming.

 In his ruling, the judge also cited increased attention on the issue in the news and entertainment media, among them Gore's documentary on climate change and inconvenient truth and recent newspaper articles.